 October 2025 will mark 50 years since the Waitangi Tribunal was established in 1975 by the Treaty of Waitangi Act.
-If you would like to receive updates on anniversary events and other information, please email wT.50years@justice.govt.nz with 'subscribe' as the subject line.
+If you would like to receive updates on anniversary events and other information, please email wt.50years@justice.govt.nz with 'subscribe' as the subject line.

-The Tribunal invites all past and present stakeholders (claimants, whānau, hapū, iwi, and iwi organisations, counsel, Crown, Crown agencies, historians, academics and former Tribunal staff) who wish to share any 50th anniversary memorabilia such as photos or memories to email wT.50years@ justice.govt.nz.
+The Tribunal invites all past and present stakeholders (claimants, whānau, hapū and iwi members, counsel, members of Crown agencies, historians, academics, and former Tribunal staff) who wish to share any fiftieth anniversary memorabilia, such as photos or memories, to email wt.5oyears@justice.govt.nz.